ietf-wg-alto/draft-alto-oam-yang/design.md

 ## Data Model for ALTO Client Operation and Management

 The `alto-client` list contains a list of client-side configurations.
-`server-discovery-client` is defined to configure how an ALTO client discover the ALTO server.
+`server-discovery-client` is defined to configure how an ALTO client discovers the ALTO server.

 ~~~